NecmettinCeylan/Projects/README.md

-# Projects that i have copleted
+# Projects that i have completed